fmshot2/personalized-news-feed/README.md

 ## Running the Project

-1. Before stating, ensure you already have the backend ruuning. ( https://github.com/fmshot2/Personalized-News-Feed-Laravel-Mysql-Docker ).
+1. Before starting, please ensure you already have the backend ruuning. ( https://github.com/fmshot2/Personalized-News-Feed-Laravel-Mysql-Docker ).

 2. Clone or unzip the project in your prefered directory.